Selective Licensing Scheme: Private Landlords & Local Authorities Role

 Cost of Selective Licensing and How to Get a Discount?

 The requirement to obtain a selective license does come with a cost.
-The costs vary by the council, but the generally expected fees range from £300 to £600.
+The costs vary by the council, but the generally expected fees range from £300 to £1,100+, depending on the local council.
 Meanwhile, some councils offer discounts which may be available for

 - Early bird Applications (if the licensing is newly introduced)